AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

               - ["myfilestoinclude/*.txt", "text/"]
 ```

-> Note that the above example also demonstrates the 'include' field of an action.
-In some cases you may want to have a file deployed with your action code, and available to your code when it runs.
+> Note: the example above demonstrates the 'include' field of an action, for cases when you may want to have a file deployed with your action code and available to your code while it runs.
-The example will copy all .txt files from the `myfilestoinclude/` directory and place it in a new dir `text/` that is available via `fs.readFile('text/somefile.txt', 'utf8', callback);` when your action is invoked.
+> The example copies all .txt files from the `myfilestoinclude/` directory and places them in a new dir `text/` available when your action is invoked via `fs.readFile('text/somefile.txt', 'utf8', callback);`

-> Note the above sets limit values.
+> Note: the example above sets limit values.
 Limits are defined as:
 >
-> - `concurrency`: the maximum number of action invocations to send to the same container in parallel (default 200, min: 1,max: 500)
+> - `timeout`: the maximum time that an action may run before it is terminated (in msec., default 60000 [1 minute], min: 100 [0.1 second], max: 3600000 [60 hours])
-> - `logs`: the maximum log size LIMIT in MB for the action (default 10, min: 0, max: 10)
+>   - For web actions served from the Content Delivery Network, there is a hard timeout limit of 30 seconds.
-> - `timeout`: the timeout LIMIT in milliseconds after which the action is terminated (default 60000, min: 100, max: 3600000)
+> - `memory`: the maximum allocation of memory for an action (in MB, default: 256, min: 128, max: 4096)
->   - _for web actions served from cdn there is a hard limit of 30 seconds for timeout_
+>   - Specifying nonstandard values like 671 can increase the number of "cold start" container initializations: Runtime maintains pre-warmed containers only for common memory sizes (128, 256, 512, 1024, etc.)
-> - `memory`: the maximum memory LIMIT in MB for the action (default 256, min: 128, max: 4096)
+> - `concurrency`: the maximum number of action invocations that can be sent in parallel to the same container (default 200, min: 1,max: 500)
->   - _setting distinct values (ex.
-671) can impact cold starts as Runtime keeps a number of pre-warmed containers, but only for common memory sizes (128, 256, 512, 1024, etc.)_
+> - `logs`: the maximum log size for the action (in MB, default 10, min: 0, max: 10)
 >
 > More info on `limits` can be found on the [Runtime System Settings](https://developer.adobe.com/runtime/docs/guides/using/system_settings/) page.

 ##### Annotations

-Runtime actions can be decorated with annotations to enhance or modify action behavior.
+Annotations may be added to Runtime actions to modify their behavior.

 ```yaml
 runtimeManifest: